JuniorNyoumssi/Cyclistic_Analytical_project/README.md

 analyzing the Cyclistic historical bike trip data to identify trends.

 The goal of this project is mainly to identify and describe how casual riders and members use cyclistic bikes differently.

+Project Setting:
+We are given 12 Excel workbooks to work with, these workbooks each contain data for a single  month of the year 2023 Each workbook contains about 200,000 observations and 13 columns

+Column names                       Description                                                                                                                   Data type ride_id	                         The identification number of the ride                                                                                          Alphanumeric rideable_type	                   The type of bike : Electric, classic,docked                                                                                    Text started_at	                     The time at which the ride started                                                                                             Date/Text ended_at	                       The time at which the ride ended                                                                                               Date/text start_station_name	             The station name where the ride started                                                                                        text start_station_id	               The Identification number of the start station, where the ride started                                                         Alphanumeric end_station_name	               The name of the end station which is where the ride ended                                                                      Text end_station_id	                 The identification number of the end station, which is the station where the riders drop the bikes                              Alphanumeric start_lat	                       The start Latitude of the ride                                                                                                  Alphanumeric start_lng	                       The start Longitude of the ride                                                                                                 Alphanumeric end_lat	                         The end latitude of the ride                                                                                                    Alphanumeric end_lng	                         The end longitude of the ride                                                                                                   Alphanumeric member_casual                    The user category, which can be either a Casual user , or an Annual member                                                      Text